 Hi, everyone!
 I am so happy and honored to be taking over the Cookie Connection challenges from Christine Dutcher (aka @Sweet Prodigy) who has inspired us for the past 11 challenges in the Practice Bakes Perfect edition.
 Thank you, @Julia M. Usher, for giving me the opportunity to host these challenges in the new Watch-Learn-Create format, which involves a video and a guest who will be available to answer questions as you develop your entries.
 And, most of all, thank you for being the first guest!
 (Note: For the motivation behind this recent format change, see my earlier post.
 In short, we hope to make the challenges more interactive and approachable for all with the addition of video, access to cookie experts, and the streamlining of rules.)

-When you watch her demo, you will learn how to create four different types of 3-D cookies and how to cover her favorite type (contoured cookies) in nine different ways.
-I am sure that, after watching it, you will have more tools for translating your real-life inspiration into 3-D cookie designs, and that even more ideas will come your way.
+When you watch Julia's demo, you will learn how to create four different types of 3-D cookies and how to cover her favorite type (contoured cookies) in nine different ways.
+Her demo is in two parts (due to a technical glitch during filming), so be sure to watch both parts to capture all of this content!
+I am sure that, after watching her demo, you will have more tools for translating your real-life inspiration into 3-D cookie designs, and that even more ideas will come your way.
 Let’s watch!
 But first . . .

 Important: Julia's videos were recorded exclusively for Cookie Connection for the sole purpose of helping Cookie Connection members develop their skills and apply those skills to this challenge and future projects of their own design.
 These video recordings, and the content contained therein, cannot be used as material for cookie classes, for purposes of financial gain, or for any other purpose than stated above without obtaining written permission from Julia in advance.
 Thank you!